 In a pinch yes but there are a few things to consider when using these as a mulch.

 First, it can get expensive.
 It takes time and equipment to produce bales and farmers depend on bales for part of their income.

 Second, they are much less nutrient dense and do not add much to the soil.
 They can also introduce weed seeds to the growing space.
-Grass in not only free, it is in constant supply from Spring until Fall.
+Grass in not only free, but it is also in constant supply from Spring until Fall.

-Another note on reducing the weed growth in your garden is to water by hand if possible, only watering the rows.
+Another note on reducing the weed growth in your garden is to water by hand, if possible, only watering the rows.
 This cuts back the amount of water any possible weeds receive restricting their growth even further.
 You are also conserving water by watering by hand.
-It does take a bit more time but will save you money as your are only putting water where it will be used.
+It does take a bit more time but will save you money as you are only putting water where it will be used.

-Now lets take a look ahead to next month and a few things to consider if you are wanting to save some seeds from this years crops for next years gardens.
+Now lets take a look ahead to next month and a few things to consider if you are wanting to save some seeds from this year’s crops for next year’s gardens.